FortAwesome/wordpress-fontawesome/readme.txt

 `<i class="fas fa-stroopwafel"></i>`

 **Using Pro Icons and Features**
-To enable Pro icons with the CDN, you will need to add your domain to the list allowed domains on your [CDN Settings page](https://fontawesome.com/account/cdn).
+To enable Pro icons with the CDN, you will need to add your domain to the list allowed domains on your [Font Awesome CDN Settings page](https://fontawesome.com/account/cdn).
 To configure a kit, get your [API Token from your Font Awesome account page](https://fontawesome.com/account#api-tokens).

 **Troubleshooting with the Plugin**